GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_history.md

 In April 2026, DEA Intertidal was updated to version 2.1.0, and 2024 data was added to all layers in the product suite.
 This update also includes the following changes:

 * DEA Intertidal data is now provided natively as continental Cloud Optimised GeoTIFF mosaics.
 Visit the [Continental Cloud-Optimised GeoTIFF Mosaics page](/guides/continental-cogs-geotiff-mosaics/) for further details.
-* * All annual layers updated with minor improvements to the ensemble tide modelling functionality used to model intertidal elevation.
+* * All annual datasets updated with minor improvements to the ensemble tide modelling functionality used to model intertidal elevation.

 ### DEA Intertidal 2.0.0